jamesfisher-gis/jamesfisher-gis/README.md

-A Geospatial Data Engineer with interests in leveraging satellite, drone, and LiDAR data in 3-D structure-from-motion, image processing/recognition, and machine learning.
+A Geospatial Data Engineer with interests in leveraging satellite, drone, and LiDAR data for earth observation and intelligence.

 Thank you for visiting!
 - James